CrystalNet-Tech/dotnet-for-delphi-samples/samples/getting-started/Data/DataTable/README.md

-# How to use .Net DataTable in Delphi
+### How to use .Net DataTable in Delphi

-This demo shows you how to use the .Net DataTable to store data in Delphi using the .Net Runtime Library for Delphi.
+This sample demonstrates how to use the .Net **DataTable** to store data in Delphi using the [.Net Runtime Library for Delphi](https://crystalnet-tech.com/RuntimeLibrary/RuntimeLibrary4Delphi.aspx).

-The demo shows how to create two DataTable objects and one DataRelation object, and adds the new objects to a DataSet.
+The sample shows how to create two DataTable objects and one DataRelation object, and adds the new objects to a DataSet.